The Apple Watch Series 8 is still on sale at Amazon

 Do you actually need an Apple Watch?

 To be honest, you do.
-That's because the Apple Watch Series 8 is so much for than a watch or glorified heart rate monitor.
+That's because the Apple Watch Series 8 is so much more than a watch.

-Apple Watches can do everything from track your heart rate to send emails and texts.
+Says one Amazon reviewer: "This is probably the most useful watch to own when it comes to health related tracking.
+It can track everything from your heart rate, exercise, standing time, distance, and sleep."
+Apple Watches can control your music, send emails, respond to texts and even answer phone calls.
 Your Apple Watch can even detect a car accident and call emergency services.
 It also offers a lot of fitness tracking options, making it a great wearable to take to the gym, HIIT class or even on a hike.

 We love that Apple Watches are sturdy, stylish and boast all that style and technology we Apple users have come to know and love.

 Note, however, that you'll need an Apple iPhone to get the most out of your Apple Watch.
 They're not fully compatible with Android phones.
-The Samsung Galaxy Watch 5 Pro (on sale for $379, save $70) and Google Pixel Watch make great smartwatch alternatives for Android owners.
+The Samsung Galaxy Watch 6 (pre-order now and get a $50 Amazon gift card, watch releases Aug.
+12) and Google Pixel Watch (on sale for $328) make great smartwatch alternatives for Android owners.

 Apple Watch Series 8